 Step by step we evolved from using guesses or assessments of individuals to basing more on historical data.
 We can do even better though.
 One approach would be to measure throughput week by week.
-That would equip us with a range of possible values of throughput and basing on that we can come with the worst and the best possible scenario.
+That would equip us with a range of possible values of throughput and based on that we can come up with the worst and the best possible scenario.

 This way we’d get a range estimate.
 It is always better than a point estimate.
 However, we can do better than that.

 We can use statistical simulation, known as the Monte Carlo method, to simulate a lot of possible results.
 Given that we’d have thousands of such data points, they’d form a distribution of possible outcomes.
-We can use it to provide a probability that we’d be done by a given date for all the available dates, e.g. there is 60% chance that we will be done by the end of March, 70% chance it will be half of April, etc.
+We can use it to provide a probability that we’d be done by a given date for all the available dates, e.g. there is 60% chance that we will be done by the end of March, a 70% chance it will be half of April, etc.

 Now, we are already into something.
 It’s not just a single range.
 It is a comprehensive list that shows a lot of possible future scenarios.